Sculpture @ Sylvester Manor

 SCULPTURE @ SYLVESTER MANOR: [R]evolution

 Sylvester Manor is delighted to announce [R]evolution, the third annual exhibition of outdoor sculpture and installations on the historic property.
-Following the resounding critical and public success of the Inaugural Exhibition and that of Paradise Lost in 2025, Sculpture @ Sylvester Manor is inviting artists whose practices have drawn meaning from the East End of Long Island to submit proposals for selection in the 2026 summer exhibition.
+Following the resounding critical and public success of the Inaugural Exhibition and that of Paradise Lost in 2025, the 2026 exhibition will include artists whose practices have drawn meaning from the East End of Long Island.
+The exhibition is open June 13-October 4 and is free to attend.

 Curated by artworld veteran Tom Cugliani, the 2026 theme of [R]evolution commemorates the 250th signing of the Declaration of Independence, paired with those groundbreaking theories of evolution developed by Charles Darwin in the mid 19th century.
 The exhibition will be loosely organized around their mutually radical texts: The Origin of the Species by Darwin published in 1859 and Common Sense by Thomas Paine published in 1774.